autism-research-centre/NGSpy/7.CNV/README.md

 We then combine both methods.

 This folder contains:
-  1. The main scripts:  	CNVnatorScript.py (and ERDSscript.py)
+  1. The main scripts:  	CNVNATORscript.py (and ERDSscript.py)
-  2. The submission scripts:  	submitCNVnatorScript.py (and submitERDSscript.py)
+  2. The submission scripts:  	submitCNVNATORscript.py (and submitERDSscript.py)
-  3. An R script to merge callsfrom both methodologies
+  3. An R script to merge callsfrom both methodologies:

 ## Dependencies: